MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ne-storport-storport_feature_type.md

 ## -remarks

-A miniport provides an array of **STORPORT_FEATURE_TYPE** values when it calls [**StorPortSetFeatureList**](nf-storport-storportsetfeaturelist.md), where each value indicates whether the miniport provides support for a control operation
+A miniport provides an array of **STORPORT_FEATURE_TYPE** values when it calls [**StorPortSetFeatureList**](nf-storport-storportsetfeaturelist.md), where each value indicates whether the miniport provides support for a control operation.

 Storport specifies the control type when it calls a miniport's [**HwStorAdapterControl**](nc-storport-hw_adapter_control.md) routine.